-The most popular route is the Premužić Trail that spans through the entire Northern Velebit National Park to Baške Oštarije in Central Velebit.
-This 57 km long trail was designed by Ante Premužić who wanted to make this impassable karst terrain accessible for all mountain lovers but also keep its beauty and wilderness.
+The most popular route is the Premužić Trail, which spans through the entire Northern Velebit National Park to Baške Oštarije in Central Velebit.
+This 57 km long trail was designed by Ante Premužić, who wanted to make this impassable karst terrain accessible for all mountain lovers, while also keep its beauty and wilderness.

 The trail winds between interesting karst forms, meadows and through beautiful dense forest.
 It offers amazing scenery with a great view of the Adriatic Sea, islands and beyond from the nearby peaks.

 The highest peak of Velebit, Vaganski Peak, is situated in Paklenica at 1757m.
-The area of Paklenica has very interesting landscape and two beautiful canyons: Mala and Velika Paklenica.
-There are numerous hiking trails, and thanks to its rocky terrain a few good spots for climbing.
+The whole area of Paklenica has very interesting landscape and two beautiful canyons: Mala and Velika Paklenica.
+There are numerous hiking trails and, thanks to its rocky terrain, a few good spots for climbing.
 You can also visit the beautiful Manita Cave and artificial tunnel complex built by the Yugoslavian army in the 1950s.

 Camping in the wild isn’t allowed on Velebit and there is only one campsite (Baške Oštarije) along the Velebit Hiking Trail, but there are numerous mountain lodges and shelters.
 Just make sure you plan ahead.

 Besides the Velebit Nature Park, another extraordinary place to visit in the Lika region is Plitvice Lakes National Park.
-This is the oldest national park in Croatia.
-It’s situated near the border with Bosnia and Herzegovina.
-The park is very well connected via state roads with major cities in the area and suitable for families with kids.
+This is the oldest national park in Croatia and is situated near the border with Bosnia and Herzegovina.
+The park is very well connected with major cities in the area and is suitable for families with kids.

 Plitvice Lakes National Park offers beautiful relaxing hikes through dense forest and beside numerous lakes.
 You can find a map of the trails at the main access point and choose anything between a modest 2-hour walk to an all-day trek.
 On some routes you can also find information boards to give you a deeper understanding of the area.